fabaff/mqtt-panel/README.md

 A MQTT broker/server with Websocket support is needed.

+- [mosquitto](http://mosquitto.org/) - An Open Source MQTT v3.1/3.11 broker
 - [mosca](http://mcollina.github.io/mosca/) - A multi-transport MQTT broker
-  for node.js
+  for node.js (Project seems abandoned)
-- [mosquitto](http://mosquitto.org/) - An Open Source MQTT v3.1 broker

 ## Running mqtt-panel

 1. Make sure that your MQTT broker/server is running and listening.
 2. Adjust `var host = '127.0.0.1';` and `var port = 3000;` in the file
-   `index.html` to match your setup if you are not using `mqtt-server.py`.
+   `index.html` to match your setup.
+Also, `var topic = '#';`.
-3. Open `index.html`.
+3. Open `index.html` in a modern web browser.

 ## Generate MQTT messages

 Start the `./test-messages.py` script to publish test messages if you have no other source for messages.
-Depending on your broker you may need to set the supported version.
-On line 33: `protocol=mqtt.MQTTv311`
+Depending on your broker you may need to set the supported version, on line 33: `protocol=mqtt.MQTTv311` and adjust the broker and its port.

 For manually sending messages to your MQTT broker/server you can use `mosquitto_pub` from `mosquitto`.

 ```bash